 Fees for our programs (with the exception of the Fall Retreats) do NOT include lodging.
 Participants are expected to arrange and pay for their own accommodations (again, with the exception of the Fall Retreats.)
 With the relocation of the workshop's spring one-day seminar and summer programs to the University of Dayton in 2017, we are working with the university to provide affordable on-campus lodging.
 Please stay tuned for links and details.

 2. Where do Antioch Writers' Workshop events take place?

-Please opt to fly in to Dayton International Airport is the closest to Yellow Springs: www.flydayton.com At Dayton International, you can rent a car to drive to Yellow Springs, or arrange for a taxi service.
+Please opt to fly in to Dayton International Airport: www.flydayton.com At Dayton International, you can rent a car or arrange for a taxi service.
 (Click on the Airline Information tab, and then the Ground Transportation tab for more information.)
 Antioch Writers' Workshop does not directly provide transportation to/from airports; feel free to use our Facebook page to coordinate ride sharing with fellow participants.